-- 1. Must develop and implement policies and procedures for ongoing monitoring of practitioner sanctions, complaints, and quality issues between recredentialing cycles and taking appropriate action against practitioners when it identifies occurrences of poor quality.
-At a minimum, the Medical Group must collect and review the following: - a.
+- Develop and implement policies and procedures for ongoing monitoring of practitioner sanctions, complaints, and quality issues between recredentialing cycles and take appropriate action against practitioners when it identifies occurrences of poor quality.
+At a minimum, the IPA/medical group must collect and review the following: - a.
 Medicare and Medicaid sanctions.
 (Must review within the thirty (30) calendar days of the report release date.) - b.
 Sanctions or limitations on licensure.
 (Must review within the thirty (30) calendar days of the report release date.) - c.
 Member complaints (Investigates practitioner-specific member complaints upon their receipt and evaluates the practitioner's history of complaints, if applicable.
-Evaluates the history of complaints for all practitioners at least every six months. - d.
-Identified adverse events (monitors for adverse events at least every six months). - 2.
-Report actions taken by the IPA/medical group to Blue Shield, as appropriate.
+Evaluates the history of complaints for all practitioners at least every six months.